The Founding of Ceres

 1978 - Ceres operations expanded to the US Gulf with New Orleans and Houston.

-1979 - Ceres moved the base of operations from Chicago to Baltimore and acquired Nacirema, Inc. Stevedoring in Hampton Roads.
+1979 - Ceres moved its corporate office from Chicago to Hoboken, NJ.
+Around this time, Ceres opened a new operation in Baltimore and acquired Nacirema, Inc. Stevedoring in Hampton Roads.

 1982 - Termont Terminals was formed in Montréal and container operations were launched there, as well as in Halifax.